 Listening to Holocaust Survivors: Psychological and Historical Perspectives

 Pills, Politics, and the Public Good: Ethical Crossroads and the Pharmaceutical Industry.

-“Survivor Testimony” – chapter for Oxford Handbook of Holocaust Studies, Oxford University Press, due 2009.
+“Survivor Testiomony,” chapter in The Oxford Handbook on Holocaust Studies, eds.
+Peter Hayes and John Roth, Oxford University Press, 2010.

-On Listening to Holocaust Survivors (first published 1998; second edition due 1009)
+On Listening to Holocaust Survivors (first published 1998; revised and expanded edition, 2010).